Few-Shot Object Detection: A Comprehensive Survey: Conclusion

 \section{Conclusion}

-In this survey, we provided an overview of the state of the art for few-shot object detection.
+In this survey, we provided a comprehensive overview of the state of the art for few-shot object detection.
 We categorized the approaches according to their training scheme and architectural layout into single-branch and dual-branch meta learning and transfer learning.
-Meta learning approaches use episodic training in the $N$-way-$K$-shot setting to improve the subsequent learning with few object instances per novel category.
+Meta learning approaches use episodic training to improve the subsequent learning with few object instances per novel category.
 Dual-branch meta leaning approaches utilize a separate support branch receiving the image of a designated object, to learn how to represent the objects' category and where to attend in the query image.
-Transfer learning approaches use a more simplified training scheme, by simply finetuning on the novel categories, often requiring freezing most of the detector weights.
+Transfer learning approaches use a more simplified training scheme, by simply finetuning on the novel categories.

 After introducing the main concepts, we elaborated on how specific approaches differ from the general realization and gave short takeaways in order to highlight key insights for well performing methods.
-In particular, we identified the following trends: Additional loss functions should be incorporated for improving the intra- and inter-class variance for a better discrimination of categories.
-Dual-branch meta learning approaches benefit from attention-based aggregation methods.
-For transfer learning, it is helpful to incorporate techniques that allow to unfreeze more detector components during finetuning on novel classes.

-Our analysis of benchmark results on the most widely used datasets PASCAL VOC and Microsoft COCO showed that both dual-branch meta learning and transfer learning approaches achieve superior results when proper methods are applied.
+Based on an analysis of benchmark results on the most widely used datasets PASCAL VOC and Microsoft COCO, we identified current trends in the best performing dual-branch meta learning and transfer learning approaches.
 It remains an open question which of these two concepts will prevail.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{appendix}